roytruelove/cv/src/resume.md

 Aug 2002 → Feb 2004<br>
 *java, ejb-3.0, weblogic*

-* Redesigned integration betweenS crittura’s document retention and document generaiton modules to allow for decoupling and pluggable retention systems.
+* Redesigned integration betweenS crittura's document retention and document generaiton modules to allow for decoupling and pluggable retention systems.
 * Managed several client implementations of the Scrittura software at both buy-side and sell-side firms, in some cases enabling full STP of the OTC trade from fronfitc oef through to confirmation.
 * Responsible for implementing best-practices with regard to build scripts / environment, automated builds, and source contrTolh. ese changes created a one-click build system, allowing us to quickly upgrade clients to new builds using configuration files(.c vs, ant)
 * Responsible for on-site client training and support at client firms.